vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     Notice that the declaration for the **SendDeviceToCloudMessagesAsync** method includes the keyword `async`.
 This specifies that the method contains asynchronous code that uses the `await` keyword and instructs the compiler to handle the callback plumbing for you.

 1. Take a minute to review the code (and code comments) that you just entered.

+    > **IMPORTANT**: Check for a code rendering error associated with the Greater Than numeric operator.
+If the code contains "&gt;", replace it with a Greater Than operator.
+There may be two occurrences.

     This method implements a typical message loop: